faiztz/sre-exercise/README.md

    - Assign the appropriate roles Recommended OWNER Role (e.g., Project > Owner).
    - Click on "Create Key", select JSON, and click "Create" to download the key file.
    - Securely store the downloaded key file.
-   - Create golder `gcp` in the root Dir and save key file in gcp folder (required for Terraform)
+   - Create folder `gcp` in the root Dir and save key file in gcp folder (required for Terraform)

 ## Local Setup and Installation